Uzziel306/Libft/README.md

 # Libft

-This is the first project that i made in 42, basically you are creating your most important 'tool' that you will use in the future, pretty good project, you'll learn the basics of C language...
+This is the first project that i did at 42, basically you are creating your most important 'tool' that you will use in the future, pretty good project, you'll learn the basics of C language...
 Creating basics function until memory functions with malloc, try to catch the all knowledge, because you'll need it.

 ------------------------------------------------------------------------------------------------------------------------------